NASA Is Heading Back To Mars To Peer Inside The Red Planet

 "One always expects something completely out of the ordinary when you're completely in the dark to begin with," he says.

 Insight is scheduled to take off at 4:05 a.m.
 PT on Saturday.
-If the weather is clear, NASA estimates people as far north as Bakersfield, Calif., and as far south as Rosarita, Mexico, should be able to see InSight set off on its 300 million mile journey to Mars.
+If the weather is clear, NASA estimates people as far north as Bakersfield, Calif., and as far south as Rosarita, Mexico, should be able to see InSight set off on its 300 million-mile journey to Mars.

 The lander is set to arrive on Nov.
 26.